Frequently Asked Questions

 - My student has a specific health issue I’m concerned about, who should I contact?
 SFAC recommends parents and guardians consult their child’s medical provider to assess their risk factors in attending camp.
 Our registrar can also help connect you with appropriate resources.
 Email firstname.lastname@example.org or call 907-747-3085.

-- What is SFAC doing to minimize the risk of exposure to COVID-19?
+- What is SFAC doing to minimize the risk of getting sick at camp?
 All staff are required to be up to date on their vaccination against COVID-19.
-Up to date vaccination against COVID-19 is recommended for students.
-Flu vaccination is also recommended.
+Up to date vaccination against flu and COVID-19 is recommended for students.

 CAMP NURSE & MEDICATIONS